DASISH/dwan-documentation/scenarios.md

 **Unresolvable target**

-* Principal: select an annotation with unresolvable targets for reading.
+* Principal: selects an annotation with unresolvable targets for reading.
 * Client: get annotation GET api/annotations/```aid```
 * Client: does show the annotated web-document, but does not show the annotation because the annotated fragment(s) cannot be resolved.
 Refreshing the page does not help.
 * Principal: requests a cached representation of the annotation, e.g. "Cached representations --> get remote cache".